Postgraduate Diplomacy and International Affairs Program

 Dr. Sarina Theys

-Coordinator of DIA Program
+Coordinator of the Diplomacy and Internatonal Affairs Program

 Discipline of Government, Development and International Affairs